ms-iot/remote-wiring/advanced.md

 ##Implementation

 In our example, we will use 0x42 as our command byte.
-We start by defining our command byte in both the StandardFirmata sketch as well as the UAP application using Windows Remote Arduino Wiring.
+We start by defining our command byte in both the StandardFirmata sketch as well as the UAP application using Windows Remote Arduino.

 ####StandardFirmata
 ```c++